 In recent years, a new trend has been gaining momentum: the sober curious movement.
 This growing trend has seen individuals taking breaks from drinking, reevaluating their relationship with alcohol, and embracing a more mindful approach to their consumption.
 The sober curious movement is all about questioning the role alcohol plays in our lives.
 Americans drink to relax, have fun, enhance intimacy, celebrate, as a social lubricant… and for countless other reasons.
 But with any crutch, there is a hidden cost.
 Relying on a crutch inherently prevents you from leveling up and building the skills to thrive without it.

 Curious about where to begin?
-I often recommend my clients try to take a solid break from drinking – at least 30 days – can help them fully experience what life can be like without drinking.
-Learning to experience celebrations, holidays, date nights, or how to manage your stress after a long week can help change your relationship with alcohol for the better.
+I often recommend my clients try to take a solid break from drinking – at least 30 days – to help them fully experience what life can be like without drinking.
+Learning to experience celebrations, holidays, date nights, or how to manage your work stress naturally can help change your relationship with alcohol for the better.

 Taking a month off from drinking can have countless benefits – but here are ten that I think are some of the best: